 How to Avoid Furnace Fires | SERVPRO® of Rockwall/Rowlett

 Wow!
-This summer has definitely been a warm one.
-But with fall upon us, we may be thinking about cranking up our furnaces again.
+The temps have gotten cooler.
+With fall upon us, we may be thinking about cranking up our furnaces again.
 Waking up with toasty toes rather than a freezing nose has its temptations.

 About 62 million houses in the U.S. use natural gas furnaces for heat.
 Other houses use wood furnaces, and a proud few still burn coal.
 These suggestions focus on gas furnaces, but it’s important to perform preventive maintenance on any type of furnace.